crojack/cinnamon-settings-manager/README.md

 ## Overview

 Cinnamon Settings Manager is a collection of specialized configuration tools that provide an interface for managing various aspects of your Cinnamon desktop environment.
 It has a little bit different module organisation than the original Linux Mint Cinnamon system settings.

-## Features

-- **Cinnamon Theme Manager** - Preview and apply Cinnamon desktop themes
-- **Application Theme Manager** - Preview and apply GTK themes for applications
-- **Icon Theme Manager** - Browse and switch between icon themes with comprehensive previews
-- **Cursor Theme Manager** - Advanced cursor theme management with extracted cursor previews
-- **Background Manager** - Wallpaper management with thumbnail previews
-- **Font Manager** - System font management with live preview capabilities

 ### **Main Settings Manager**
 - Unified interface for all main appearance system settings